In debates about the ‘Seattle Freeze,’ a common refrain: If you think we’re chilly, the problem is you

-Joe Gautier III likens the effect of the Seattle Freeze to the Heisman Trophy: A statuette clutching a football to its chest, postured to evade, proffering a stiff arm to all who dare approach.
+Joe Gautier III likens the effect of the Seattle Freeze to the Heisman Trophy: A figure clutching a football to its chest, postured to evade, proffering a stiff arm to all who dare approach.

 That’s how Gautier, who grew up in the South and moved here with his wife and kids about five years ago, imagines the internal stance of longtime Washingtonians when he tries to have a casual, friendly chat.

-“First, you get ‘the mild'” — his term for people passive aggressively avoiding authentic interaction — “then you get ‘the pleasant.'”
+“First, you get ‘the mild'” — his term for people passive-aggressively avoiding authentic interaction — “then you get ‘the pleasant.'”

 “The pleasant,” he says, is worse.